NorskiyXVIII/-OLD-netlibWIN/README.md

-It works 100% on Windows computers, I don't know about linux, but you can check
+It works 100% on Windows computers.

 examples:
 ```C++